10 Great Picnic Spots for Families in Northern New Jersey

 4. Lewis Morris County Park – Morris Township

 Open lawns, shaded trails, and covered picnic areas with benches and grills abound in this 2,196-acre park.
-With 12 miles of walking, biking, and equestrian trails, plus swimming at Sunrise Lake and a great playground, this park is a perfect family destination.
+With 22 miles of walking, biking, and equestrian trails, plus swimming at Sunrise Lake Beach Club and a great playground, this park is a perfect family destination.
 And it's not too far from Jockey Hollow if you want to add some Revolutionary War history to your outing.
 Open sunrise to sunset.

 5. Liberty State Park – Jersey City

 Enjoy a gorgeous view of the bridge at Carpenter's Grove at the Ross Dock Picnic Area in the Palisades.
-Photo by Anthony Taronto/courtesy of the park.
+Photo by Anthony Taronto for the park

 6. Palisades Interstate Park – Englewood, Alpine, Fort Lee

 Hugging the eastern edge of New Jersey along the Hudson River, this ribbon of parkland features picnic areas, boat basins, nature and wildlife lookouts, miles of trails, and historic sites.
 There are access ramps to the Hudson for crabbing, fishing, and personal canoes and kayaks.
 Four large picnic areas draw visitors from across North Jersey.
-Don't miss our highlights of Palisades Interstate Park.
-Operating hours and parking fees vary within the park; check website for details.
+Don't miss our post on the highlights of Palisades Interstate Park.
+Operating hours and parking fees vary within the park; check the website for details.

 7. Ringwood State Park – Ringwood

-Home to the state botanical garden and sweeping views of the Ramapo Mountains, this Northern Jersey gem also boasts Shepherd Lake, a 74-acre, spring-fed lake where swimming, boating, and fishing are permitted Memorial Day through Labor Day.
+Home to the state botanical garden and sweeping views of the Ramapo Mountains, this Northern Jersey gem also has Shepherd Lake, a 74-acre, spring-fed lake where swimming, boating, and fishing are permitted Memorial Day through Labor Day.
 Picnic tables and grills are also available.
-Tours of the historic Ringwood Manor and Skylands Manor are offered on weekends at $5 per person.
+Outdoor walking tours of the historic Ringwood Manor are offered on select weekends for FREE (advance registration required).
 Park entrance is free.
-Open daily, 8am–8pm.
+Open daily, 8am-6pm.

 South Mountain Reservation in West Orange has picnic spots, hiking, a zoo, and an epic playground.
 Photo by Rose Gordon Sala

 8. South Mountain Reservation – West Orange, Maplewood, Millburn